Communication let me down

 - Vary the Format: With so much going wrong with the annual performance review, consider varying the format or using multiple channels to provide feedback to your direct reports.
 Sometimes a mix of annual reviews and casual, ongoing coaching work well together.
 The annual review provides more formal, structured direction while ad-hoc feedback offers employees opportunities to improve their performance in manageable bites, over the course of the month or year.
 Because the annual review often elicits anxiety–on behalf of both employees and managers–casual, on-the-spot feedback might be welcomed by both parties.

 - Agree on an Action Plan: The point of providing feedback is to inspire your employees to change their behaviors or attitudes; but oftentimes, feedback does not result in the change that a manager wishes to see.
 This might indicate that the manager and the employee got different messages from the conversation, or perhaps the employee didn’t clearly understand the manager’s directive.
-Both of you must understand and agree on: the behavior that must change, the timeline in which the change is expected to happen, and the end goal or new behavior that the employee should demonstrate.
+Both of you must understand and agree on: the behavior that must change, the timeline in which the change is expected to happen, and the end goal or the new behavior that the employee should demonstrate.
 I’ve had experiences at the Center where I gave an employee oodles of feedback about a specific pain-point, yet the employee’s behavior didn’t change.
 I later found out that she simply didn’t recognize that the feedback was a priority, and that in her eyes, I never provided a clear directive for her to follow.
 An action plan is critical to help avoid the myriad communication snares that can occur during a simple interaction.

-- Check in and Take a Chance: Behavior change is sometimes challenging and can take time.
+- Check-in and Take a Chance: Behavior change is sometimes challenging and can take time.
 If you provide timely, clear feedback and agree on a pathway for the employee to improve, then a little time might be the only other ingredient needed to bake in the new behavior.
 Give the employee a chance–or a few chances–to demonstrate improved performance over time.
 Consider conducting informal check-ins to encourage the employee and identify any environmental barriers to improved performance (e.g., insufficient training).

 - Listen More: We all know communication is a two-way street.
 Feedback tends to go from one party to another, but maybe that’s why it’s often ineffective.
 As a manager, empower your direct reports to communicate back to you, and resolve to listen fully when they do.
 When you offer feedback, your employees might communicate with body language as well as verbally.
 By sensing and clarifying how your employees react to feedback, you can begin to offer it in a way that your employees will remain receptive to.
 A manager who listens will garner greater respect and support from her direct reports.

 The work of your team is vital to the mission of your organization, and effective communication and feedback loops are key to the success of a high-performing team.
 Resolve to never let your team members feel abandoned by reflecting on how you communicate and coach.
 Please share your own communication tips by replying to me at Melanie@nonprofitrisk.org.
 And remember that no matter the format or content of your feedback, your employees look to you for positive encouragement and affirmation.
 Resolve to always shine a light on the good things your employees bring to your team.
-“Kind works can be short and easy to speak, but their echoes are truly endless.” – Mother Teresa
+“Kind words can be short and easy to speak, but their echoes are truly endless.” – Mother Teresa

 Melanie Lockwood Herman is Executive Director of the Nonprofit Risk Management Center.
 She welcomes your feedback about this article at Melanie@nonprofitrisk.org or 703.777.3504.